-It is expected that the Conceptual Framework exposure draft will state that only remeasurements of assets and liabilities can be reported in OCI.
-It is consistent with the papers of the ASBJ and Marshall and Lennard papers only to report remeasurements of assets and liabilities in OCI.
+21 The ED states that only remeasurements of assets and liabilities can be reported in OCI.
+It is consistent with the papers of the ASBJ and Marshall and Lennard to limit OCI to the reporting of remeasurements of assets and liabilities.
 Similarly, EFRAG tentatively believes that there would generally not be circumstances where remeasurement of assets and liabilities would provide the most useful information for the statement of profit or loss, but where the most relevant information for the statement of financial position would be presented when assets and liabilities are measured at cost in the statement for financial position.
 Accordingly, all changes in an entity's economic position as they arise from measuring assets and liabilities at cost, or by reference to a modified cost model (i.e. the lower of cost and another value), are to be reflected in profit or loss.